xeltica-studio/DotFeather/docs/plugin/render.md

 ```

 Write the actual drawing process in the Draw method.
 Because tile instances are reused, it receives drawing position and color information as arguments for drawing.
 Coordinate information of `location` argument is not tile map coordinates, but screen pixel coordinates.
 Please draw at the same position.

+Drawables can receive draw-calls, but processing, which is not related to drawing such as collision detection, should not be written in the `Draw ()` method.
+If such processing is required, implement [IUpdatable interface](updatable.md) additionally.

 Next: [Original Audio Source](audiosource.md)